Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/index.md

 This means that other special Angular template syntax (such as *ngIf, *ngFor or other directives) **will not work**.

-However, in terms of loading components, it allows for a lot more flexibility and possibilities than Vanilla Angular itself, such as allowing you to load them at runtime, use normal strings or even HTML as "templates", load them by any text pattern, etc.
+However, in terms of loading components, it allows for a lot more flexibility and possibilities than Vanilla Angular itself, such as allowing you to load them at runtime from normal strings or HTML trees, replace text patterns with components and more.